 - Recommend to the Governor and to the General Assembly such changes in the law as will strengthen and improve services and operations.

 - Adopt such rules as are necessary for the carrying out of any function imposed by law.

 The State Library Board usually meets in the State Library of Ohio Conference Room D, 274 East First Avenue.
 Updated information can be obtained by calling (614) 644–7061.

-Note: this is an off-site meeting.
+Note: this is a two-day off-site meeting.
 Click here for more information.